-CAS number: Not available.
-Basis for action: The PMN states that the generic use of the substance will be as an additive for use in inks, coatings, adhesives and sealants.
-Based on the physical/chemical properties of the PMN substance and SAR analysis of test data on analogous substances, EPA has identified concerns for aquatic toxicity, aspiration hazard, reproductive toxicity, skin sensitization, and specific target organ toxicity if the chemical is not used following the limitations noted.
-This proposed SNUR designates the following as "significant new uses" requiring further review by EPA:
+Basis for action: The PMN states that the generic use of the substance will be as a perfume.
+Based on the physical/chemical properties of the PMN substance and SAR analysis of test data on analogous substances, EPA has identified concerns for aquatic toxicity and specific target organ toxicity if the chemical is not used following the limitation noted in the proposed SNUR.
+The proposed SNUR designates the following as "significant new uses" requiring further review by EPA: